pikilisaikiran/Udacity_project_HA_DR/dr_template.md

 The VMs with 3 nodes hosts a service and 3 nodes helps in HA.

+Kubernetes cluster is a group of nodes that runs the pods of our deployed application.

+VPC used to separate our cluster from other infra in the same region.

 The load balancer clusters helps in preventing pointing directly at the web server application.

 The database clusters with 2 nodes reposible to store the user data, application data etc.

+Monitoring platfrom includes Prometheus and Grafana, which are used for monitoring the infrasturcture and deployed applications/services.

+ssh keys are very important for remotely connecting to our nodes.

 ## DR Plan
 ### Pre-Steps: